SixStringsCoder/Shelfio/docs/proposal.md

 ### MVP
-**Pick the minimum feature set for your product to work.**
+**Minimum feature set for Shelfio to work.**
 - Create User Accounts
 - Allow User to create custom collections
 - Allow User to add Collectibles (with details about the collectible) to those collections
 - Give ability to share these collections with others
-- Allow ability to embed a collection in another webpage

 ##### Models
 - <strong>User</strong>: to open an account
 - <strong>Categories</strong>: to classify collections
 - <strong>Collection</strong>: to store collectibles
 - <strong>Collectible</strong>: to store interesting details about a collectible
-- <strong>Links</strong>: to add more detail to a Collectible
+- <strong>Links</strong>: to add more detail to a Collectible with web links and file download options

 ##### Templates
 - [Home HTML](https://startbootstrap.com/template-overviews/the-big-picture/)